- Te Wheke a Toi: The International Indigenous Centre for Critical Doctoral Studies

 - access to presentations by Māori and Indigenous speakers

 - online writing wānanga 10am - 3pm, Monday to Friday.
 Self directed sessions - to connect and write with other Māori postgraduate students

 - dedicated study space open 24 hours a day, 7 days a week on the Manawatū campus, Geography Building room 1.11 for Māori students studying masterates and doctorates.

-There are also opportunities to come together for writing wānanga and to share where we are in our doctoral journeys.
+Also there are opportunities to come together throughout the year for writing wānanga and to share where we are in our doctoral journeys.

 We welcome feedback on what information would be useful to you.
 For more information or to provide feedback please contact Dr Monica Koia.

 Other important links and resources

 Writing a thesis in te reo Māori

 This presentation outlines the qualities needed to be able to produce a thesis in te reo Māori.

 Writing a thesis in Te Reo Māori - Professor Taiarahia Black